gtalarico/pipenv-pipes/README.rst

     1: project2-R1v7_ynT *

-\* Indicates the Environment already has a Project Directory associated.
+The `*` indicates the Environment has a project directory associated.

+*The lack of a* `*`, indicates the Environment has not yet been associated with a project directory.
+If you try switching into an environment without the `*`, Pipes will tell you need to *link* the environment with a project directory first.

+To understand how Pipes links Project Directories with corresponding virtualenvs see `Link Environment to Project Directory`_.

-To see a detail output of the enviroments and the corresponding paths use the ``--verbose`` option:
+To see a detail output of the detected pipenv enviroments and the maped project directories use the ``--verbose`` option:

 .. code:: bash